-PER SEM HR. (maximum of 15 sem. hrs.)
-In-County \$48.00 Out-of-County \$58.00 Out-of-State \$108.00 International \$108.00 TUITION Tuition-In-County Out-of-County Residents Out-of-State for Missouri \$48 per credit hour \$58 per credit hour Tennessee Border C Out-of-State Residents International Students ounties \$108 er credit hour Der credit hour Der credit hour
+PER SEM HR.
+In-County Out-of-County Out-of-State International (maximum of 15 sem. hrs.) \$49.00 \$59.00 \$109.00 \$109.00 TUITION Tuition-In-County \$49 pe r credit hour Out-of-County Residents \$59 per credit hour Out-of-State for Missouri E Bootheel & Tennessee Border Co unties \$59 pe r credit hour Out-of-State Residents \$109 p \$109 per credit hour

-Residents of Dunklin, New Madrid, and Pemiscot Counties, Missouri, and residents of Obion, Dyer, Lauderdale, Tipton, and Shelby Counties, Tennessee, will be charged \$58.00 per semester hour.
+\Residents of Dunklin, New Madrid, and Pemiscot Counties, Missouri, and residents of Obion, Dyer, Lauderdale, Tipton, and Shelby Counties, Tennessee, will be charged \$59.00 per semester hour.
 Residency for fee purposes will be determined at the time of enrollment.
 The classification will be made by the Registrar in accordance with regulations of the Arkansas Department of Higher Education.